Supply Chain Automation Software

 • How long does it take to onboard a new supplier from first contact to first approved order?

-RaftLabs builds supply chain automation for businesses in the US, UK, and Australia covering PO generation, demand forecasting, supplier onboarding portals, inventory alerts, and three-way matching.
+RaftLabs builds supply chain automation for businesses across the US, UK, Europe, Canada, GCC, South Africa, and Southeast Asia covering PO generation, demand forecasting, supplier onboarding portals, inventory alerts, and three-way matching.
 Fixed-price scope before development starts.
 30+ automation systems deployed.

 Trusted by